IMF's Lagarde urges action on unfinished financial reforms

 “It is interesting how some banks say the new regulations will be too burdensome, but then spend hundreds of millions of dollars lobbying to kill them,” she added.

-Lagarde said progress was needed for financial institutions that are viewed as too big to fail and she called on regulators to coordinate and align their rules.
+Lagarde said progress was needed for financial institutions that are viewed as too big to fail and regulators should coordinate and align their rules.

 “Most countries have committed to adopt some or all of the new regulations, and some have moved further ahead with their own national policies,” she said.
 “The challenge now is to proceed to the end of the reform path all together.”